 How to Start a Letter With Professional Greeting Examples

 What's the best way to start a letter?
-When writing a letter for professional purposes, an appropriate greeting is extremely important.
+When writing a letter for professional purposes, an appropriate greeting is essential.
 Your greeting sets the tone for your letter or email message, and is an indicator of your written communication skills.